 Counselling is a confidential talking therapy that allows a person to talk about their concerns in a confidential safe environment.
-Counselling aims to help overcome any fears or issues that may be causing you pain or distress offering a non-judgmental safe place to help make sense of your thoughts and feelings.
-This often involves talking about difficult or painful feelings and experiences in order to face up to problems you may be encountering.
-Counselling can mean different things to different people and is a very individual process, however in general it is a process people embark on when they want to change something in their lives or explore their thoughts and feelings in more depth.
-Counselling is a non directive therapy, therefore a counsellor will never tell you what to do, instead they encourage you to talk, listen without judgement and help explore and uncover any root causes to identity specific thinking or behavioral pattern.
+Counselling aims to help overcome any fears or issues that may be causing you pain or distress offering a non-judgemental safe place to help make sense of your thoughts and feelings.
+This often involves talking about difficult or painful feelings and experiences, in order to face up to problems you may be encountering.
+Counselling can mean different things to different people and is a very individual process, however, in general it is a process people embark on when they want to change something in their lives or explore their thoughts/feelings in more depth.
+Counselling is a non directive therapy, therefore, a counsellor will never tell you what to do, instead they encourage you to talk, listen without judgement and help explore and uncover any root causes to identity specific thinking or behavioral pattern.
 For further information on Counselling and what to expect please visit: www.bacp.co.uk

 Do you provide telephone therapy